 · Mark Davis · pain-points · 9 min read

-Zeck doesn't publish pricing.
-Here's what we know about Zeck's costs, why they hide prices, and how it compares to transparent alternatives like I'mBoard.
+Zeck doesn't publish pricing—you need a demo call for a quote.
+Here's what we know about Zeck's costs, why they hide prices, and how I'mBoard compares.

-Zeck doesn't publish pricing.
-Here's what we know about Zeck's costs, why they hide prices, and how it compares to transparent alternatives like I'mBoard.
+Zeck doesn't publish pricing—you need a demo call for a quote.
+Here's what we know about Zeck's costs, why they hide prices, and how I'mBoard compares.

 Zeck Pricing: What Does Zeck Actually Cost?